Snohomish, Washington: Government and politics

 Snohomish is a noncharter code city that has a strong mayor–council government, with an elected mayor and an elected city council.
 The seven part-time city councilmembers are elected at-large to four-year terms that are staggered, with odd years for elections.
-From 1971 to 2017, the city operated under a council–manager government that was switched after a vote in 2016 passed by a margin of 11 votes.
+The city operated under a council–manager government from 1971 to 2017 after a vote in November 1971 to change the system of government.
+Snohomish switched back to a mayor–council system in 2017 after a vote that passed by a margin of 11 votes.
 Former city councilmember Linda Redmon was elected mayor in 2021 as part of a shift to more progressive officials.

 The city government has 50 full-time employees and operated under a $22.7 million budget in 2016.
 It is led by the city administrator, an unelected position appointed by the mayor and confirmed by a city council vote.
 Heather Thomas has served in the role since 2022.

-At the federal level, Snohomish is part of Washington's 1st congressional district, which has been represented by Democrat Suzan DelBene since 2012.
-At the state level, the city is part of the 44th legislative district along with Lake Stevens and Mill Creek.
-Snohomish is also wholly part of the Snohomish County Council's 5th district, which also includes all of the Skykomish Valley.
+At the federal level, Snohomish is part of the 1st congressional district, represented by Democrat Suzan DelBene.
+The district encompasses parts of Snohomish and King counties between Arlington and Bellevue that generally lie east of Interstate 5.
+At the state level, the city is part of the 44th legislative district, which also includes Mill Creek, southeastern Everett, and unincorporated areas.
+Snohomish is also wholly part of the Snohomish County Council's 5th district, which also includes Lake Stevens and the Skykomish Valley.